-We want our valued customers to be informed about your water utility.
-You are invited to attend regular water district board meetings on the third Thursday of each month, beginning at 6:00 pm, in the district office, at 5753 Highway 308, Lockport, LA 70374.
+We want our valued customers to be informed about their water utility.
+You are invited to attend regular water district board meetings on the third Thursday of each month, beginning at 6:00 p.m., in the district office, 5753 Highway 308, Lockport, LA 70374.